stavros11/Time-Evolution/README.md

 * `np_optimization_sampling.py`: Optimizes a `machine` using gradient descent (variational optimization).
 Expectation values for quantities and gradients are calculated using Monte Carlo sampling.
 Different samplers are used (sample time vs force a uniform distribution in time).

 * `tf_optimization.py`: Optimizes a `model` using gradient descent (variational optimization) where quantities are calculated exactly.
 Note that a `model` is written in TensorFlow, while `machine` uses pure NumPy.
 TensorFlow allows us to try various models (particularly based on NNs) without the need to hard-code the gradients.

+* `sampler_convergence.py`: Tests the C++ samplers by calculating the various terms in `Eloc` of the Clock Hamiltonian and check whether they converge as the number of samples is increased.

+* `rbm_ground_state.py`: Finds ground state of a Hamiltonian using an RBM ansatz.
+This is in order to initialize an RBM machine for time evolution, as (unlike MPS) it is not trivial how to go from dense wavefunction to RBM.